 The show has been created for people living with dementia, carers (whether in the home or Care Home), and families.
 Everyone interested is invited.
-Sharing Joy can be performed at venues, care homes, GP surgeries, dementia cafes or wherever we will fit!
+Sharing Joy can be performed at most venues including care homes, GP surgeries, dementia cafes or wherever we will fit.

 Sharing Joy has been created with the support of Arts Council England, Worcestershire County Council and the Elmley Foundation.
 It is part of Vamos Theatre's two year Strategic Touring Project funded by ACE. aiming to develop audiences amongst those living with dementia and their carers.

 The show was originally developed in partnership with The Hereford Courtyard, with inspiration from movement-play specialists JABADAO, and a special commission of the show has toured as part of Sanctuary Care's Shine project.